How to create effective marketing triggers in your online shop.

 Hopefully, this guide serves as a starting point to start driving behavior on your site.
 Before you move on with your day, here’s a quick summary.

-Triggers can be used to activate behavior by increasing a shopper’s motivation, ability, or reminding them to complete an action
+Prompts can be used to activate behavior by increasing a shopper’s motivation, ability, or reminding them to complete an action